Rob Wainwright (rugby union): Rugby career

 When Wainwright was injured in 1996, Gregor Townsend took on the position of national captain.

 Wainwright returned to captain the side in January 1997.

 Army career

 A doctor by profession, Wainwright was commissioned into the Royal Army Medical Corps in 1987 and was promoted to Lieutenant in 1990, Captain on the completion of his medical training in 1991 and Major in 1996.
 He continued to be employed by the Army while also playing semi-professionally.
 As the 1997 Five Nations Championship approached, Wainright anticipated that he might be deployed to Bosnia with NATO peacekeeping troops but this did not occur.
 He retired in 1999.

 Personal life

 Wainwright married Romayne in 1992.
 They have four children: Douglas, Natasha, Alexander, Cameron.

 After ending his rugby career, Wainwright had planned to return to a career in medicine.
 In 1999 he and his family moved to the island of Coll in the Inner Hebrides, taking ownership of a farm.

+He was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for voluntary and charitable services to the My Name'5 Doddie Foundation.